 The only good news about being charged with a misdemeanor is that it is not a felony.
 Unfortunately, the good news stops there.
-Misdemeanor convictions can have serious repercussions on people, their lives, and their future opportunities.
-If you are charged with any misdemeanor-level charge, you should speak to an experienced criminal defense attorney as soon as possible.
+Misdemeanor convictions can have negative, often long-term consequences for people, their families, and their future opportunities.
+If you are facing a criminal charge, you should speak to an experienced Colorado Springs misdemeanor attorney as soon as possible.

 What Is a Misdemeanor?

 In Colorado, charges are generally broken down into four broad categories:

 Misdemeanor charges can range from assault 3 (a Class 1 misdemeanor) to telephone harassment (a Class 2 misdemeanor) to driving under the influence (an unclassified misdemeanor).
 While misdemeanors are not typically serious crimes like felonies, they can and do have real effects on people’s lives.